-LEAP-1B Eyes Catch Up As 737 Production Slows
+Leap-1B Eyes Catch Up as 737 Production Slows

-ATLANTA and PARIS—The LEAP-1B engine program should catch up on deliveries to Boeing in 3-4 weeks, the CFM International program director told Aviation Week Apr.
-10, and will not change plans even though Boeing is slowing the 737 production rate to 42 aircraft a month.
+ATLANTA and PARIS – The LEAP-1B engine program should catch up on deliveries to Boeing in 3-4 weeks, the CFM International program director told Aviation Week on April 10, and will not change plans even though Boeing is slowing the 737 production rate to 42 aircraft a month.
 Speaking on the sidelines of MRO Americas, Kris Shepherd said the 1B remained about two weeks behind schedule in general.
 He added that there were no plans to slow down engine production despite Boeing’s ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS